KnowageLabs/Knowage-Documentation/functionalities-guide/Cockpit/ka_user_cockpit.rst

 Frequency
 ~~~~~~~~~

 The Frequency tab defines a schedulation over dataset involved in the associations.
-An example is supplied in :numref:`frequsettexample`.
+An example is supplied in the next figure.
 This means that associations are activated automatically and data are reloaded according to this feature.
 In particular, groups of realtime datasets that compose one or more associations can have different update frequencies.
 We stress that, in order to secure the right document execution, the group frequency do not affect the other ones and each group is reloaded at different times.
 In addition, realtime dataset that are not involved in any association can have their own frequency.

 .. _frequsettexample:
 .. figure:: media/image204.png